WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment3.md

 	using Microsoft.AspNet.SignalR.ServiceBus;
 	````

 1. Add the following code at the beginning of the *Application_Start* method to connect the web application with the service bus.
-Place de cursor over the **RoleEnvironment** and press **CTRL+.** to add the using statement.
+Place the cursor over the **RoleEnvironment** and press **CTRL+.** to add the using statement.

 	> **Speaking Point:** Now let's connect SignalR to the Service Bus.
 When our web application starts, we need to establish a connection to the Service Bus.
 We just need to provide SignalR with the Service Bus namespace and key.